ChildMindInstitute/mindlogger-app/README.md

 cd ios
 fastlane beta
 ```
-It will archeive release build for iOS and push to appstore.
+It will archive release build for iOS and push to appstore.
 It will take several minutes and

 Otherwise, you can do it manually using Xcode.
 For more info, check Xcode reference.

 Android:

 ```